Screening and diagnostic tests

 Combined test for Down’s syndrome

 In many hospitals the results from the nuchal translucency scan are put together with a blood test that measures hormone levels from your placenta.
 When the two are looked at together, this is called the combined test.
-Your age is taken into account as well as the results of the scan and the blood test (the combined test) to give an indication of whether you have a high or a low risk of having a baby with Down’s syndrome.
+Your age is taken into account as well as the results of the scan and the blood test (the combined test) to give an indication of whether you have a high or a low chance of having a baby with Down’s syndrome.

 The combined screening test picks up around 90% of babies with Down’s syndrome but it will also give a Down’s result to 5% of pregnancies where it is not true.